 Luckily, applicants who are denied are able to file appeals.
 The process of appealing begins with a request for reconsideration and will be followed by a disability appeal hearing, during which an administrative law judge will make a ruling on your case.
 If the judge denies your application at this stage, you are still able to request a review from the Appeals Council.
 If your application is denied by the council, you can continue to appeal by taking your case to a federal judge.
 Contact our New Jersey social security disability attorneys will kindly answer any questions.

 Social Security Disability Attorneys for SSDI in New Jersey

 Social Security disability lawyers Young Marr & Associates are available to help you in your pursuit of SSDI benefits.
 Their 25 years of experience with thousands of New Jersey cases has given them the skills to help you file an application for SSDI benefits for carpal tunnel that has a high chance of success.
-Get in touch with them soon to schedule a free consultation by calling (866) 781-4058.
+Get in touch with our New Jersey social security disability attorneys to schedule a free consultation by calling (215) 701-6519.